seb-oss/seb-angular-material/README.md

 ## Installation

-* add npm dependency for Angular Material: `npm i --save @angular/material`
+* add npm dependency for Angular Material: `npm install --save @angular/material @angular/cdk @angular/animations`

 To install using NPM use this command: